When hiring Arabic translation services, you will familiarise with right-to-left scripts

 3. Images and graphics

 Graphics and images, too, need careful consideration.
-Normally, when we translate into Arabic, Farsi or Dari (amongst others), we reverse all the graphics in a document: logos and imagery get flipped to the opposite side, and the alignment changes as well.
-Where there is text on an image it needs to be translated and reinserted, from right to left.
+Normally, when we translate into Arabic, Farsi, or Dari (amongst others), we reverse all the graphics in a document: logos and imagery get flipped to the opposite side.
+The alignment changes as well.
+Where there is text on an image, it needs to be translated and reinserted from right to left.

 Faces, too, generally look into the page rather than out so a photo on the right looking left into the page, won’t be suitable for a right-to-left script as the person will be looking out of the page.